google/osv-scanner/docs/configuration.md

 group = "dev"

 # Actions to take for matching packages:
-ignore = true # Ignore this package entirely, including license scanning license.override = ["MIT", "0BSD"] # Override the license of the package, if it is not ignored
+ignore = true # Ignore this package completely, including license scanning license.ignore = true # Ignore the license of the package, if it is not already completely ignored at the top level license.override = ["MIT", "0BSD"] # Override the license of the package, if it is not ignored

 effectiveUntil = 2022-11-09 # Optional exception expiry date, after which the override will no longer apply